splunk/observability-workshop/content/en/tko/session-5/deploy-otel.md

 ## 1. New Kubernetes Navigator 2.0 UI

+{{% notice title="Note" style="warning" icon="exclamation" %}}
+As the new Kubernetes Navigator is still in Preview, some steps of this workshop might not work as expected.
+If you encounter any issues, please do the following:

+- Switch back to the old Kubernetes Navigator by clicking on the big blue {{% button style="blue" %}}Switch to old navigator{{% /button %}} button in the top right corner of the Kubernetes Navigator.

+- Let us know in the **#tko-2023-o11y-session-5 channel** in Slack.
+{{% /notice %}}}

 As we are in the process of switching to the new generation of the Kubernetes Navigator, please check if you are already on the new Kubernetes navigator.

 When you select **Infrastructure** from the main menu on the left, followed by selecting **Kubernetes**, you should see two services panes for Kubernetes, similar like the ones below: